Buying a Car in Australia: Your Complete Guide to Purchase & Registration

 Gumtree offers a more localised and informal trading environment, encompassing a blend of commercial and private listings.
 Drive and CarsGuide supplement vehicle listings with evaluative editorials, providing analytical insights into various models.
 Autotrader specialises in dealership inventory with polished presentations.

 Social media, especially Facebook Marketplace, facilitates direct seller interaction and profile verification, though it offers limited transactional safeguards.
-Caution is advised.
+Caution is advised when using these platforms.

 Niche platforms such as CarPoint, Trading Post, and Car City cater to regional audiences and occasionally feature exclusive listings.
 Community bulletin boards in universities, workplaces, and local centres may present credible, low-competition opportunities.